Croatia Travel Guide with all the information for touring the country, tips and what to visit.

 🔝 Looking for an itinerary to travel around the country?
 Check out this article on things to do in Croatia in 7 or 10 days.

 Requirements to travel to Croatia as a tourist

 Do I need a visa to travel to Croatia?
-Croatia belongs to the European Union but not to the Schengen Area, which means that there will be migration border control, either when entering or leaving Croatia.
+Croatia belongs to the European Union and the Schengen Area.
 Then: